alhashemi-4ps4/960N/README.md

 Special thanks to:

+* **ABC**, the designer of the PSFree and Lapse core software, whose foundational work made many of these improvements possible.
-* [kmeps4](https://github.com/kmeps4) and [Al-Azif](https://github.com/Al-Azif) for their PSFree projects which inspired several improvements in this repo.
+* [kmeps4](https://github.com/kmeps4) and [Al-Azif](https://github.com/Al-Azif) for their PSFree projects which inspired me a lot in this repo.
+* **ps4dev team** for their continuous support and invaluable contributions to the PS4 research ecosystem.
+This project stands on the hard work of all the developers behind it — none of this would be possible without their efforts.
+* everyone who tested the updates across various firmware versions and supported the project with their valuable feedback.

+Extra thanks to **Dr.Yenyen** for thoroughly testing every supported firmware version and dedicating an incredible amount of time and effort to ensure stability and reliability.

 ## Contact